 You should talk with your intended trustee, power of attorney, and/or executor before creating any document designating them.

 Store the necessary documents in a safe place that can be easily accessed by you, your agent, and any other involved party such as a lawyer.
-See section on Storing and Sharing Documents.
+See section on Options for Storing Documents, Information, and Files.

 Before you meet with your attorney, you can click on the download button form below from FindLaw to collect and record the details necessary to create your estate plan.